Trails and Walking Paths

 Do rubber trails get hot?

 Rubber trails can get hot, especially in direct sunlight.
-The temperature of the surface can become uncomfortable to touch or walk on barefoot during hot weather, although lighter colors and special coatings can help reduce heat absorption.
+The temperature of the surface can become uncomfortable to touch or walk on barefoot during hot weather.

 Not sure which surface is right for your space?